treanus/KUL_NIS/docs/KUL_clinical_fmridti/KUL_clinical_fmridti.md

-         if omitted and interactive, you are prompted for one threshold per map) -a   opacity of SPM/Melodic (fMRI) activation overlays (0=transparent, 1=opaque; default 0.7) lower values let underlying anatomy show through on figures AND PACS DICOMs -n   number of threads (default 48)
+         if omitted and interactive, you are prompted for one threshold per map) -a   opacity of SPM/Melodic (fMRI) activation overlays (0=transparent, 1=opaque; default 0.7) lower values let underlying anatomy show through on figures AND PACS DICOMs -D   dwiprep config file to use from study_config/ (default: run_dwiprep.txt) use e.g. -D run_dwiprep_lore_sd.txt to run lore-sd based FOD estimation -S   fMRI SUSAN smoothing FWHM in mm (default: adaptive = mean voxel size) -P   FWE-corrected p-value for Bizzi fMRI thresholding (default: 0.01) -n   number of threads (default 48)
   -v   verbosity (0=silent, 1=normal, 2=verbose; default 1)
+  -X   use FastSurfer instead of plain recon-all for the reconstruction step
+         in types 4, 5, 6 (faster, requires GPU; default is FreeSurfer 8.2.0 recon-all)
+  -f   name of the conda environment to activate for scilpy-based tractography
+         post-processing (KUL_FWT step).
+There is no default — if omitted, an empty environment name is passed to conda activate, which will fail;
+         always pass -f (e.g. -f scilpy) unless your environment is already active.
 ```

 ### Figure / overlay appearance (`-a`, `-e`, `-T`)